-Siobhan was actively involved in competitive athletics as a junior, primarily in field events (throws), and remains fit now through running and strength training.
-She belives that maintaining fitness is the key to preserving physical and mental wellbeing.
+Siobhan was actively involved in competitive athletics as a junior, primarily in field events (throws), and remains fit now through yoga, running and strength training.
+She believes that maintaining fitness is the key to preserving physical and mental wellbeing.

 Over the years I became involved in coaching as my children were involved in sport.
 Eventually I trained to be a UK Athletics Throws coach and Endurance Running coach, a UKA Run Leader and a Level 3 Personal Trainer.
-I looked at god practice in the USA and became an accredited United Endurance Sports Coaching Academy coach.
-I am currently working on the Girls Gone Strong accreditation so my training approach can meet women’s specific needs as they move from phase to phase in their lives.
-In 2018, I qualified as a Lydiard Level 2 Coach and this has transformed my approach to training runners.
-Now, I am working towards the Lydiard Level 3 & 4 qualification.
-Being an active member of the international Lydiard Foundation enables me to collaborate with a worldwide group of Lydiard coaches and to draw on the experience of coaches such as Greg McMillan who have a lifetime of experience in this area.’
+I looked at good practice in the USA and became an accredited United Endurance Sports Coaching Academy coach.
+I also became a Girls Gone Strong women’s specific coach so my training approach can meet women’s specific needs as they move from phase to phase in their lives.
+Nutrition is important to most of my clients so I certified as a Precision Nutrition coach and this highly scientific approach to nutritional needs is especially helpful to those seeking to maintain a healthier weight.
+In 2018, I qualified as a Lydiard Level 2 Coach and certified at Lydiard Level 3 in 2022.
+This has transformed my approach to training runners; I now focus much more on efficient and effective training, on empowering runners to respect their body’s need to recover so as to optimise the benefits of training.
+Being an active member of the international Lydiard Foundation enables me to collaborate with a worldwide group of Lydiard coaches and to draw on the experience of coaches such as Lorraine Moller, Barry Magee, Rod Dixon, Greg McMillan who have a wealth of experience in this area.’

 Why the Lydiard approach to training?